leo9iota/leo9iota/README.md

   </ul>
 </div>

-- 📖 I'm learning Vue and Nuxt at the moment.
+- 📖 Learning Nuxt and Go at the moment.
-- 💻 My preferred OS is Arch Linux (btw).
+- 🎮 Enjoying recreational programming, such as trying out esolangs.
 - 💡 Interested in cybersecurity and systems programming.
+- 💻 Preferred OS is NixOS.

 <!-- Technologies -->
 <div id="user-content-toc">